TeresaWehmeier/PyBer_Analysis/README.md

 ## Overview
 PyBer Ride-sharing has requested an analysis of their 2019 ride-sharing data.
 This analysis requires:
-- A summary DataFrame that includes total rides, total drivers, total fares, and average fares by city type, driver and fares
+- A summary DataFrame that includes
+-   total rides,
+-   total drivers,
+-   total fares,
+-   average fares and drivers by city types
-- Graphs that describe the DataFrame
+- Graphs to visualize the DataFrame
 - A report that provides recommendations to the CEO on how the data might assist in decision-making.

 ## Resources